 What is ISOFIX

-ISOFIX is a new standard for car seat installation that’s being adopted by car seat and vehicle manufacturers worldwide.
+ISOFIX is the new standard for car seat installation.
+The Isofix system is being adopted by car seat manufacturers and vehicle manufacturers worldwide.
 The system operates through ISOFIX points on the back of the child car seat that plug onto ISOFIX fittings in the car.

 In 1997, BRITAX launched ISOFIX together with VW in the Golf V. This safety system has become an international installation interface for standardised anchorage points between a child seat and a vehicle.

-Only 30% of child seats are installed correctly, when using an adult seat belt, 96% of child seats are installed correctly when using the ISOFIX system!*
+30% of child seats are installed correctly; when using an adult seat belt.
+96% of child seats, are installed correctly; when using the ISOFIX system*

 * Source: The German Insurance Institute GDV, Group 1

 ISOFIX fittings remove the need to use the adult seat-belts to restrain the child restraint; this significantly decreases the risk of a parent installing the car-seat incorrectly.